Gamma120/minimal-web-scraper/docs/source/tutorials/installation.rst

 Installation
 ============

-This will guides you through the installation of Python and set up of your project environment.
+This will guide you through the installation of Python and set up of your project environment.
 If you already have Python on your machine and know how to use a virtual environment, you can skip to `Download the library`_.